prasannavb/TrackMate/README.md

 - **Manage Attendance**: If a date is incorrectly marked, employees can easily delete the wrong entry.
 - **Secure Logout**: Employees can securely log out of the system after managing their attendance.

+## Demo
+A demo of the Attendance Tracker System is available [here](#).

 ## Tech Stack

-- **HTML**: Provides the structure and content of the web pages.
+- **HTML**: The standard markup language for creating web pages.
+HTML provides the structure and content of a web page.
-- **CSS**: Enhances the appearance and layout of the web interface.
+- **CSS**: Cascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a document written in HTML.
+CSS enhances the appearance and layout of web pages.
-- **React.js**: Used for building the user interface of the application.
+- **React.js**: A JavaScript library for building user interfaces.
+- **Node.js**: A JavaScript runtime for server-side development.
+- **Express.js**: A web application framework for building APIs.
+- **MongoDB(Atlas)**: A cloud-based NoSQL database for storing application data.
 - **Vite**: A fast build tool for modern web development.
-- **Node.js**: JavaScript runtime used for backend development.
+- **Netlify**: A cloud platform for hosting static websites, including client-side applications.
+- **Vercel**: A cloud platform for hosting serverless functions and full-stack applications, including server-side applications.

+## Folder Structure

+- **client/**: Contains the frontend React application.(https://github.com/prasannavb/TrackMate.git)
+- **Server/** Contains the backend Node.js application.(https://github.com/prasannavb/TrackMate-Server.git)
+- **public/**  Contains static assets for the frontend application.
-- **Express.js**: Web framework for building APIs and handling backend logic.
+- **src/** Contains the source code for both frontend and backend applications.
-- **MongoDB**: NoSQL database for storing attendance and user information.

 ## Database Schema